outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 > And quoting works just like in an email.
 ```

-The use of `###` indicate a level-3 header.
+The use of `##` indicate a level-2 header.
 The highest level of posts is `##`, since the post title itself should be the only level-1 header.
 So don't use `# Some section`.
 You should always start with `## Some section`.
+You can then create subsections with `### Some subsection` and subsubsections with `#### Some subsubsection` (if you need them).

 Not all of the features above may work in the comment section.
-That's because comments are converted directly by Github, which uses a more limited markdown dialect than pandoc.
+That's because the comments use a different markdown implementation that is not as powerful as pandoc.
-Check the github reference that's linked in the comment field.
+There's nothing we can do about this.

 ## Advanced features